dabrahams/SPMBuildToolSupport/README.md

   - SPM's `Path` type doesn't interoperate well with Foundation's `URL`.
   - The released version of the API docs for build tool plugins is inaccurate and confusing (fixes [here](https://github.com/apple/swift-package-manager/pull/6941/files)).

+**Note:** Plugin outputs are not automatically rebuilt when a plugin's source changes ([SPM issue
+    #6936](https://github.com/apple/swift-package-manager/issues/6936)).
+We don't have a workaround
+    for this problem.

 ## How do I use this package?